new-church/sc-www/content/news/why-no-images.md

 ---
-title: "Why my Candela has no pictures?"
+title: "Why previous Candelas are missing or some have no pictures?"
 description: "Know the copyright laws"
 date: 2024-07-01 01:00:00 +1100 AEDT
 ---